mjordan/islandora_workbench_docs/docs/paged_and_compound.md

 !!! note
     Information in this section applies to all compound content, not just "paged content".
 That term is used here since the most common use of this method will be for creating paged content.
 In other words, where "page" is used below, it can be substituted with "child".

 Enable this method by including `paged_content_from_directories: true` in your configuration file.
 Use this method when you are creating books, newspaper issues, or other paged content where your pages don't have their own metadata.

+#### CSV and directory structure

 This method groups page-level files into subdirectories that correspond to each parent, and does not require (or allow) page-level metadata in the CSV file.
 Only the parent (book, newspaper issue, etc.) has a row on the CSV file, e.g.:

 ```text
 id,title,field_model